geblanco/LinkParser/README.md

 # LinkParser
-Episode link filter for tv shows and films we pages
+Episode link filter for tv shows and films web pages

 This project is intended to be a chrome extension (working on it), by now it's just a command line application for node js.